Graduate Studies FAQs

 5. What must be submitted with the application?

 All applicants must submit a completed online application form and required $50.00 application fee.
-A personal statement or essay, and resume can also be submitted online at the time of application.
-In addition, two letters of recommendation (3 for the Cosmetics MPS program), and official transcripts from ALL previously attended institutions of higher education must be sent to the Graduate Studies office at 227 West 27th Street, Room E315, New York, NY 10001.
+A personal statement or essay, resume and two letters of recommendation (3 for the Cosmetics MPS program), must also be submitted online at the time of application.
+In addition, official transcripts from ALL previously attended institutions of higher education must be sent to the Graduate Studies office, Fashion Institute of Technology at 227 West 27th Street, Room E315, New York, NY 10001.
 Each program may have other requirements that are listed on the program webpage so please read application instructions thoroughly.

 6. Is the GRE required of all applicants?